 To make that vision a reality, Kōkua Mau’s mission is: to weave a lei of caregiving and support so that the people of Hawai‘i facing serious illness can live in the place of their choice, with relief of pain and suffering and according to their values, beliefs and traditions.

-Nationally, Kōkua Mau is recognized as the state’s hospice and palliative care organization by the National Hospice & Palliative Care Organization (NHPCO), one of the Robert Wood Johnson Foundation Community-State Partnership grantees, and a state organization leader in integrating palliative care into organizational activities and purpose.
+Nationally, Kōkua Mau is recognized as a movement to improve care by the National Hospice & Palliative Care Organization (NHPCO), one of the Robert Wood Johnson Foundation Community-State Partnership grantees, and a state organization leader in integrating palliative care into organizational activities and purpose.

 Kōkua Mau partners include major medical centers, hospices, insurers, health profession schools, government agencies, health organizations and community individuals. and it has been recognized with national awards as a leader in end-of-life care and innovation.
 Our advisors represent the expertise, change agents and leaders who spearhead this work.

 2018 Community Service Award by the Mits Aoki Legacy Foundation

 2013 Trailblazer Award during the National Hospice and Palliative Care Organization’s (NHPCO)

 Rallying Points (A Robert Wood Johnson Foundation end-of-life care initiative)

 2004 “National Coalition of the Year” Community Coalition Award of Excellence, Statewide Coalition